haya3218/SDfmL/README.md

 The sole libraries themselves (SDL and SoLoud) are under the zLib/LibPNG licenses ofc, so you'll have to deal with that

-TinySoundfont is under the same license as this wrapper (MIT License)
+TinySoundfont and toml11 under the same license as this wrapper (MIT License)

 ## SDfmL license
 MIT License